Crazy Vegan Kitchen

 • Salt– To taste!

-How do you make a vegan buddha bowl?
+How do you make a buddha bowl

+Step 4 – Assemble.
 Now, assemble the buddha bowl.
 Add a layer of rice, followed by sweet potato, baby spinach, purple cabbage, and avocado.
 Sprinkle over the chickpeas then drizzle the sauce over the top.

 Flavor variations